Clustering Airbnb Reviews: Boston Airbnb Reviews

-Average sentiment scores for each cluster are calculated using the built-in Python library \textbf{nlkt} (natural language toolkit).
-The sentiment of each comment --- positive, negative, or neutral --- is presented using a score ranging from 0 to 1.
+Average sentiment scores are calculated using the built-in Python library \texttt{nlkt} \citep[natural language toolkit;][]{bird04}.
+The sentiment of each comment---positive, negative, or neutral---is sumarized using a score ranging from 0 to 1.
 Because each comment could contain positives and negatives at the same time, a compound score is presented as well.
-Each compound score in on $[-1, 1]$, where $-1$ corresponds to an overall unpleasant tone and $1$ is an overall pleasant tone.
-Cluster~1 consists of comments with a positive tone overall, as indicated by the compound score of $0.95$.
-The average positivity score in Cluster~1 is 0.30.
-Cluster~3 consists of mainly positive comments as well, but the average compound score is lower in Cluster~3 when compared to Cluster~1.
-Cluster~2 is a small group that consists of comments that have a slightly negative tone overall.
-It is worth noting that the average negativity score is higher than the average positivity score in Cluster~2.
-Table~\ref{ch6:table:4.6} shows the high-loading words for each latent trait in each cluster.
-We note that the first latent trait $\bs Y_1$ is concerned with the property (e.g., location, condition, etc.) whereas the second latent trait $\bs Y_2$ is concerned with the host.

-The comments in Cluster~1 and Cluster~3 both have an overall positive tone.
-However, comments in Cluster~1 are more specific about the listings and the hosts.
-Moreover, the positive comments are more intense in Cluster~1 by using words such as ``absolute'', ``amazing'' and ``awesome''.
-Cluster~3 mainly consists of generic positive comments (see Table~\ref{ch6:table:4.5}); they are less specific about the properties or the hosts.
-Most high-loading words in Cluster~2 are considered neutral, but words such as ``disappoint'' and ``never'' are negative terms.
-It is worth noting that there are comments in Cluster~2, which, even though we would say the sentiment with regards to the host is positive, the sentiment of the overall paragraph is negative (see Table~\ref{ch6:table:4.5}).
+Each compound score is presented over $[-1, 1]$, where $-1$ corresponds to an overall unpleasant tone and $1$ is an overall pleasant tone.
+The result of the sentiment analysis indicates that Airbnb users are overwhelmingly positive about their experiences (Figure~\ref{fig:compoundhist}).
+There are only very few reviews are classified as having significant amounts of negativity.
+In addition, a significant amount of the reviews are given exactly $0.0$ negativity (Figure~\ref{fig:neghist}).